vivaria/edisonrul.ing/docs/source/cards/r/recycle.md

 ### Card Rulings

-●If you meet the condition enough times, you can activate Recycle as many times as you want in the same Standby Phase.
+*   If you meet the condition enough times, you can activate Recycle as many times as you want in the same Standby Phase.
-●You can't activate Recycle if you have no non-Monster Cards in your GY.
+*   You can't activate Recycle if you have no non-Monster Cards in your GY.